The Bowls England National Finals takes place across 18 days; over two weeks packed with highs, lows but always top-quality bowls.

 Our first Super Saturday of the Finals and it’s a cracker!
-Five finals take place, including the DBE National Singles conclusion.
-The Women’s Triples champions will be crowned, alongside the Family Pairs.
+Four finals take place, including the Women’s Triples champions and the Family Pairs.
 The finals of the White Rose Trophy and the Amy Rose Bowl round off an incredible day of sport in Leamington.

 Sunday will see the conclusion of the Men’s Triples, as we find out who will follow Essex County BC into the record books – or indeed if they can defend their title!
 The Johns Trophy finals will also feature on this Bank Holiday Sunday, and the Men’s Pairs begin too.
 With no work on Monday, why not head down and soak in the atmosphere?